A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Case study

-\paragraph{Model specifications and selection.} We model the effects of temperature and influenza-like illness (ILI) on mortality using distributed lag non-linear models (see Section~\ref{subsec:dlnm}).
-For temperature, the covariate–response relationship is modeled with cubic B-spline basis functions, with two internal knots placed at the 10th and 90th percentiles of the region-specific temperature distribution over the historical period 1990–2019.
-These choices are based on common practices in DLNM studies that examine the temperature–mortality relationship \citep{gasparrini2015mortality, martinez2021projections}.
-For influenza, we work with anomalies, defined as deviations of weekly incidence rates of ILI from the region- and week-specific 90th percentiles, and assume a linear covariate–response relationship \citep{li2023influenza}.
-The lag period is set at 4 weeks for temperature and 6 weeks for influenza, reflecting the typically longer persistence of influenza effects \citep{chaves2023global}.
+\paragraph{DLNM specifications.} We model the effects of temperature and influenza-like illness (ILI) on mortality using distributed lag non-linear models (see Section~\ref{subsec:dlnm}).
+For temperature, the covariate–response relationship is modeled with cubic B-spline basis functions.
+We use a common basis specification for all regions, with two internal knots placed at the 10th and 90th percentiles of the pooled temperature distribution over the historical period 1990–2019.
+The spline and knot choices are based on common practices in DLNM studies that examine the temperature–mortality relationship \citep{gasparrini2015mortality, martinez2021projections}.
+Boundary knots are defined based on the global temperature range, with the lower boundary set slightly below the observed minimum (by 5$^\circ$C) to obtain sufficient flexibility in the lower tail.
+This avoids overly restrictive behavior of the spline near the boundary and ensures that extreme cold effects can be better captured.
+This common specification ensures that the DLNM parameter vectors have the same interpretation across regions, and that the spatial smoothing penalty operates on comparable quantities.

+For influenza, we work with exceedance anomalies, defined as $\text{ILI}_{t,w,r} - q_{90}(r,w)$, where $q_{90}(r,w)$ is the region- and week-specific 90th percentile of the raw ILI incidence rate over the historical period 1990--2019.
+We assume a linear covariate–response relationship for these anomalies \citep{li2023influenza}.
+The lag period is set at 3 weeks for temperature and 7 weeks for influenza, reflecting the typically longer persistence of influenza effects \citep{chaves2023global}.
 Lag–response relationships are modeled with natural cubic splines, including an intercept, with two internal knots placed between lags of 0–1 and 1–2 weeks.
+In the remainder of this paper, whenever we write $\text{ILI}_{t,w,r}$ in the mortality model or DLNM specification (Eq.~\eqref{eq:modelstructure}), we refer to these exceedance anomalies unless otherwise stated.

+\paragraph{Robustness of the DLNM specification.} In Suppl.~Mat.~\ref{app:sensitivitydlnm}, we evaluate the robustness of the DLNM specification through a series of sensitivity analyses.
+We vary the maximum lag lengths for both temperature and influenza-like illness (ILI), consider alternative specifications of the covariate–response relationships (including different spline bases, polynomial forms, and knot placements), and examine alternative parameterizations of the lag structure.
+We compare the different specifications through the Bayesian Information Criterion (BIC), which balances model fit and parsimony.
+Across all the considered specifications, our proposed specification for the DLNMs, as described above, consistently performs best in terms of BIC.